Automate Kajabi Digital Tax VAT Handling

 - Amend new invoices: New Stripe invoices are generated by Kajabi each time your customer makes a purchase.
 This option is particularly relevant if you send Stripe invoices to customers and want to ensure VAT is correctly stated.
 Vatstack will try to determine the place of supply based on the billing address that Kajabi asks during checkout.

 That’s it.
 Click the Synchronize button for a manual synchronization and you can watch the magic happen.
-New invoices that Kajabi sends to Stripe will be handled by Vatstack and are also included in VAT reports for your tax office.
+New payments that Kajabi initiates on Stripe will be read and handled by Vatstack, and are included in VAT reports for your tax office.

 You will be reminded whenever quarterly reporting is due by email.